wp-plugins/a9-siteinfo-generator/readme.txt

 SiteInfo is an open standard which allows you to specify information that will be displayed in a toolbar menu.
 This allows the A9 toolbar (or other toolbars that want to use SiteInfo) to display a menu about your site, when a user is on your site.

+**THE SITEINFO FORMAT HAS BEEN CANCELED BY A9.
+THIS PLUGIN IS NOT SUPPORTED ANYMORE!**

 == Installation ==

 Installation is easy if you follow this simple steps: